awsdocs/amazon-aurora-user-guide/doc_source/aurora-cluster-stop-start.md

  Some Aurora clusters can't be stopped and started:
 +  You can't stop and start a cluster that's part of an [Aurora global database](aurora-global-database.md)\.
++  You can't stop and start a cluster that has a cross\-Region read replica\.
 +  For a cluster that uses the [Aurora parallel query](aurora-mysql-parallel-query.md) feature, the minimum Aurora MySQL versions are 1\.23\.0 and 2\.09\.0\.
 +  You can't stop and start an [Aurora Serverless v1 cluster](aurora-serverless.md)\.
 With [Aurora Serverless v2](aurora-serverless-v2.md), you can stop and start the cluster\.
 +  You can't stop and start an [Aurora multi\-master cluster](aurora-multi-master.md)\.